rahmed-dev/nextstack-erp/docs/prd/non-functional-requirements.md

 - Posted accounting entries must never be silently lost or corrupted; if an operation would risk data inconsistency, the system should block it and surface a clear error instead.
 - The system must preserve a consistent, balanced general ledger across app restarts and updates.
+- Core business documents (such as invoices, payments, expenses, leads, and projects) must have an accessible record-level audit trail that shows who changed what and when, so changes can be traced over time.

 ### Security